cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedMachineTypeSpecification.md

 GetMachineType returns the MachineType field if non-nil, zero value otherwise.

-### GetMachineTypeOk

-`func (o *DedicatedMachineTypeSpecification) GetMachineTypeOk() (*string, bool)`

-GetMachineTypeOk returns a tuple with the MachineType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetMachineType

 `func (o *DedicatedMachineTypeSpecification) SetMachineType(v string)`

 SetMachineType sets MachineType field to given value.

-### HasMachineType

-`func (o *DedicatedMachineTypeSpecification) HasMachineType() bool`

-HasMachineType returns a boolean if a field has been set.

 ### GetNumVirtualCpus